 Contact the TPS

-If you need to get in touch with the TPS please do not hesitate to contact us.
+If you are a VSL student and require TPS assistance, please do not hesitate to contact us.

 Things to request and gather